Skip to main content

 • if the cancer is large or has spread

-• after surgery, perhaps with chemotherapy, to help stop the cancer coming back
+• after surgery (usually with chemotherapy), to prevent the cancer coming back

 Chemotherapy